Walking tour booklets available at Jamaica History Day

 The bed and breakfast known as Jamaica House is celebrating its 200th year anniversary.
 Refreshments will be served there throughout the day.
 The Heislers currently own it and have renovated the building, which is located in the middle of the village and has three guest rooms.

 The historical foundation is always looking for people to share photographs and stories in town.
 The latest exhibit displayed photographs taken by the late Rebecca Lepkoff.
+She died on Sunday but celebrated her 98th birthday event, where her photographs taken in the Pike Falls region of Jamaica were shown.

 "We're just fortunate the exhibit is still up in tribute to her," said Abraham.